 Justin is the Executive Director of the Leonardo DiCaprio Foundation.
 Over the past 10 years Justin has helped Leonardo reshape his approach to philanthropy and activism, leveraging his position as a global figure to influence decision-makers and the public on the most pressing environmental issues.
-The Foundation is dedicated to protecting the Earth’s last wild places and implementing solutions that create a harmonious relationship between humanity and the natural world.
-Using innovative funding, implementation and communications strategies, Justin has successfully built LDF’s global grantmaking program, awarding millions to fund over 200 high-impact projects in 50 countries around the world since 2010.
-As part of her vision to accelerate conservation efforts she has created bold new philanthropic models such as the Elephant Crisis Fund, the Global Partnership for Sharks & Rays (GPSR), and the Lion Recovery Fund.
-Justin currently serves on the board of Give Clear Water, The Solutions Project, Oceans 5, GPSR, as well as World Wildlife Fund’s National Council.
+The Foundation is dedicated to ensuring the long term health and wellbeing of all Earth’s inhabitants by building climate resiliency, protecting vulnerable wildlife and restoring balance to threatened ecosystems and communities.
+Using innovative funding, implementation and communications strategies, Justin has successfully built LDF’s global grantmaking program, awarding over $80 million to over 200 high-impact projects in 50 countries around the world since 2010.
+As part of her vision to accelerate both grassroots environmental efforts and more impactful conservation approaches she has created new philanthropic models such as the Elephant Crisis Fund, the Global Partnership for Sharks & Rays (GPSR), the Lion Recovery Fund, and the Fighter and Leadership Funds.
+Justin currently serves on the board of Give Clear Water, The Solutions Project, Oceans 5, GPSR, and Global Fishing Watch.

 Karl Burkart is the Director of Innovation, Media & Technology at the Leonardo DiCaprio Foundation, overseeing the foundation’s web and social media properties, the Before the Flood film website, and other initiatives supporting advocacy for key social and environmental issues.
 He also manages the portfolio of LDF grants that seek to scale innovation in both conservation and grassroots organizing.
 Karl received his Masters degree in Architecture with a special focus on passive HVAC, energy efficiency, and environmental systems design.
 He was an early advocate in the green building movement and created an award-winning web tool used by architects and clients such as Kaiser Permanente to inform their sustainable design initiatives.
 He went on to develop several software applications that help individuals and companies better understand their environmental impact, produced and wrote the Discovery Network’s first online news show for Planet Green, and later led digital advocacy for the TckTckTck campaign, a global network of 500 NGOs working to secure an international climate agreement.